 We passed by a couple of parking lots on the side for beach access, which all seemed full, but we found plenty of empty spots at the visitor center.
 Indeed, we found ample parking at all of the non-beach attractions and even some parking further in at some of the beach parking lots.

 Eldora was a small community of farmers from around 1877 to 1898.
 Slowly, the town’s focus shifted away from farming to being a winter home for the wealthy.
 All that remains today is Eldora State House and a few citrus trees scattered throughout the island.
-Tours of the house are given when staffing is available.
+Park staff give tours of the house when available.

 We did manage to get out for a brief hike across the barrier island at Castle Windy.
 The trail was relaxing and informative… Just be sure to take the trail guide and look for the signs.